 At first, it seems like Chevy will be in the same boat, limiting the Camaro to the new 295 hp (220 kW) 350 cu. in.
 (5,733 cc) small block, but then Pete Estes hears that Ford is about to offer their big-block 390 cu. in.
 (6,391 cc) V8 in the Mustang.
 He pulls some strings and gets permission to add Chevrolet’s big-block 396 (6,488 cc) Turbojet V8 as the top Camaro option.
 You cry foul and the Executive Committee finally, reluctantly agrees to authorize the 400 cu. in.
 (6,554 cc) engine for the Camaro’s Pontiac sibling.

 Unfortunately, there’s a catch — literally.
-GM has a new policy that no passenger passenger car other than the Corvette will have more than one rated horsepower per 10 pounds of shipping weight, so the same 400 cu. in. engine that makes 360 gross hp (269 kW) in the GTO is limited to a nominal 325 hp (242 kW) in the F-body, thanks to a metal tab on the throttle linkage that prevents it from opening all the way.
+GM has a new policy that no passenger car other than the Corvette will have more than one rated horsepower per 10 pounds of shipping weight, so the same 400 cu. in. engine that makes 360 gross hp (269 kW) in the GTO is limited to a nominal 325 hp (242 kW) in the F-body, thanks to a metal tab on the throttle linkage that prevents it from opening all the way.
 No matter; you’ll make sure it’s conveniently missing from all the press cars and you won’t be surprised if owners do the same with their own rides.

 ADDING THAT PONTIAC SIZZLE

 With the cammer, the 326, and the 400, your F-car sounds like a Pontiac and runs like a Pontiac, so the next order of business is the suspension.
 The easiest, quickest fix for the hapless rear springs is to add a pair of adjustable traction bars to the rear suspension for all of the high-powered engine options.
-It’s not ideal, since traction bars with leaf springs can sometimes lead to binding, but the bars reduce axle hop for hard launches, which is what buyers will care most about.
+It’s not ideal, since traction bars with leaf springs can sometimes lead to binding, but the bars reduce axle hop on hard launches, which is what buyers will care most about.
 Only the most charitable critics will say the traction bars eliminate the hop, but they help.
 A few changes to spring rates and shock damping and the car rides like a Pontiac, too.
 Sure, there’s not much suspension travel and the ride gets skittish and jittery on rough pavement, but the Mustang is guilty of that, too, and it doesn’t seem to have hurt its sales.

 You have one last ace in the hole: the options list.
 What made Pontiac a lot of money, even in the dark days before Bunkie, was that you could customize your Pontiac with every optional gewgaw known to man.
 That’s no longer a unique idea, as witnessed by the lengthy option list for the Mustang, but Pontiac still does it like nobody else.
 Your base hardtop model will go on sale with a price of $2,666, but adding every conceivable non-conflicting option can push that to more than $4,500, making it a very profitable item.
 And you have a few eye-catching gimmicks the others don’t, like a hood-mounted tachometer.